nhonnq/android-test/README.md

-_# Android Test Project
+# Android Test Project

 ## Project Description
-This project is an Android application that demonstrates the use of modern Android development practices, including clean architecture, multiple modules, and a variety of popular libraries and technologies.
+This project is an Android application that demonstrates the use of modern Android development practices, including clean architecture, modularization, and a variety of popular libraries and technologies.
 The application fetches user data from a remote API and displays it in a user-friendly interface.

 ## Tech Stack
 - Kotlin